 The Nominating and Corporate Governance Committee understands the Board member recruitment process is critical to providing strategic perspective while also bringing specific experience and expertise to a broad range of issues.
-A diverse Board, with members who embrace inclusive behaviors, provides keen insights and creates a decision-making environment that is more likely to take into account the various risks, consequences, and implications of potential solutions.
+Directors that reflect a diverse breadth of skills, experiences, perspectives, and personal characteristics are desired to provide a healthy environment for innovation and risk mitigation.